vertig0ne/TheGuide/pages/01.home/.revs/20180629-194258/default.md

 googletitle: LearnToServe
 googledesc: 'Want a Media Server?
 Of course you do!
 This guide shows you how to set one up from beginning to end.'
 twittercardoptions: summary
-twittertitle: LearnToServe
-twitterdescription: 'Looking to start a perfect Media Server?
-Of course you do!
-This guide shows you how to set one up from beginning to end.'
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false